FAR -- Part 7

 (h) The requirements of this section, except for paragraph (e), do not apply if a cost comparison analysis will be performed in accordance with OMB Circular A-76.

-In accordance with section 1428 of Public Law 108-136, an agency shall generally not discourage a contractor from allowing its employees to telecommute in the performance of Government contracts.
+In accordance with 41 U.S.C.
+3306(f), an agency shall generally not discourage a contractor from allowing its employees to telecommute in the performance of Government contracts.
 Therefore, agencies shall not--

 (a) Include in a solicitation a requirement that prohibits an offeror from permitting its employees to telecommute unless the contracting officer first determines that the requirements of the agency, including security requirements, cannot be met if telecommuting is permitted.
 The contracting officer shall document the basis for the determination in writing and specify the prohibition in the solicitation; or